-See the section Application, p.
-63 for information about the various actions that can be triggered.
-Click on Save to apply and store the settings.
+See the section Triggered Actions (Common to All Event Types), p.
+58 for information about the various actions that can be triggered.

 Motion Detection

 To edit the motion detection settings, select System > Events > Motion Detection.

 Motion Detection function allows the camera to detect suspicious motion and trigger alarms by comparing sampling pixels in the detection area of two consecutive live images.
 When motion volume in the detection area reaches/exceeds the determined sensitivity threshold value, the alarm will be triggered.